Paul’s Testimony to Agrippa

 6 Now I stand here to be judged for the hope of the promise made by God to our fathers, 7 which our twelve tribes, earnestly serving night and day, hope to attain.
 Concerning this hope I am accused by the Jews, King Agrippa!
 8 Why does it seem incredible to you, if God does raise the dead?

 9 I myself most certainly thought that I ought to do many things contrary to the name of Jesus of Nazareth.
 10 I also did this in Jerusalem.
-I shut up many of the saints in prisons, having received authority from the chief priests, and when they were put to death I gave my vote against them.
+I locked up many of the saints in prisons, having received authority from the chief priests, and when they were put to death I cast my vote against them.
 11 Punishing them often in all the synagogues, I tried to make them blaspheme.
 Being greatly enraged against them, I persecuted them, even to foreign cities.

 12 Whereupon as I traveled to Damascus with the authority and commission from the chief priests, 13 at noon, O king, I saw on the way, a light from the sky, brighter than the sun, shining around me and those who traveled with me.
 14 When we had all fallen to the earth, I heard a voice saying to me in the Hebrew language, ‘Saul, Saul, why are you persecuting me?
 It is hard for you to kick against the goads.’